intelligent-username/Backpropagation/README.md

 In steps, this is:

 1. **Initiate**: start with a neural network of weights and biases
-2. **'Loss Term'**: start computing the loss at the current point and its derivative to find the direction to move.
+2. **'Loss Term'**: Compute the forward pass to get network outputs, then compute the loss.
 3. **Forward Pass**: compute the output of the network by evaluating each neuron from left to right, caching intermediate values.
 4. **Backward Pass**: compute the derivative of the loss with respect to every parameter by applying the chain rule in reverse.
 Start from $\frac{\partial L}{\partial \hat{y}}$ and move backward through each layer, using cached values from the forward pass.
-5. **Gradient Aggregation**: combine the local derivatives from each neuron to get the updated gradients.
+5. **Gradient Aggregation**: combine the local derivatives from each neuron to get the updated gradient.
 6. **Parameter Update**: once all partial gradients are known, multiply by the learning rate and adjust the weights and biases.
 7. **Iterate**: continue until convergence criteria are met (for example, predictions are very [similar](https://github.com/intelligent-username/Similarity-Metrics) to labels).